 - WALL NOTES: Have students write key things they learned about the characters and the scene on post-it notes and attach them to the wall.

 These activities and more can be found within various resources on Digital Theatre+.
 Each one has been created to encourage student engagement and make Shakespeare accessible to all.

-I hope your students enjoy these exercises and discover that Shakespeare is cool and learning Shakespeare can be fun!
+I hope your students enjoy these exercises, and discover that Shakespeare is cool and that learning Shakespeare can be fun!

 How to make Shakespeare’s language more accessible to students

 One of the biggest struggles many students face when studying Shakespeare is the language he uses....Read more

 Pride Month is a recognition of the contributions of LBGTQ+ people in our daily lives and in our...Read more

 5 easy ways to introduce students to a new text